-Join Mike Meyers for an in-depth discussion in this video Maintaining impact printers, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Maintaining impact printers, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - Keeping a dot matrix printer happy is a big job.…Dot matrix is an old technology,…but there's billions of these printers still up and around.…So, let's go ahead and dismantle a dot matrix printer…and talk about what we need to do to keep it happy.…Now this is an ancient, ancient dot matrix printer.…In fact, it's so old…I'm not even going to tell you the computer it came with.…Let's just say, it predates Macs, I'm pretty sure.…What I want to do, though, is,…let me get all these covers off…so you can actually see what's taking place.…